ivoryttang/readnews/README.md

 npm run build
 ```

 This should create a production bundle for your extension, ready to be zipped and published to the stores.
 Go to chrome://extensions, click load unpacked, then go to build/chrome-mv3-dev to unpack.
-It should show up in your dashboard, and the little video player should popup on any allowed new site.
+It should show up in your dashboard, and the little video player should popup on any allowed news site.